 Kauai, Hawaii used to have tons of sugar cane mills.
 The last one closed up shop about ten years ago and there are no longer working sugar cane plantations in Hawaii.

-In 2003, Kauai Backcountry Adventures saw an opportunity to provide eco-tours to families wanting to explore the former Lihue Plantation in a unique way: through their historic irrigation system!
+In 2003, Kauai Backcountry Adventures saw an opportunity to provide eco-tours to families.
+They opened up the old irrigation canals of the historic Lihue Sugar Plantation.

 Kauai Backcountry Adventures went in and renovated the area to make sure it would be great for eco-tours.
 They built staircases for guests to get in and out of the water.
-Plus, picnic shelters and restrooms.
+Picnic shelters and restrooms were added as well.

-During the tour, you’ll wear a headlamp as you float through 5 tunnels.
-The rest of the time, you’ll casually float through open sugar cane canals and marvel at the beautiful Kauai scenery.
+During the tour, you wear a headlamp as you float through 5 tunnels.
+The rest of the time, you casually float through open sugar cane canals and marvel at the beautiful Kauai scenery.

-Kauai Backcountry Adventures provides the only tubing activity like this on Kauai.
+Kauai Backcountry Adventures provides the only tubing activity like this on the island!
 It’s perfect for people ages 5 and older who are in good physical health.
+Check the latest rates and availability.

-What Did My 5 Year Old Think of Kauai Mountain Tubing
+What Do Kids Think of Kauai Mountain Tubing

 I really like involving my kids in our vacation planning.
 We emphasize how everyone gets to take a turn choosing an adventure.